This wounded Parkland student won't return to her high school. But she'll still get her diploma

 But her injuries aren't the reason she says she won't finish her senior year there.

 As her schoolmates returned Wednesday for the first day of classes since the February 14 massacre, she did not.
-She's withdrawing from the school -- just months from graduation -- intending instead to complete her diploma with online courses.
+She's withdrawing from the school -- just months from graduation -- intending instead to complete the requirements for her diploma with online courses.

 All things weighed, she can't see the point of going back.